resema/Notepad/_posts/2018-01-05-a-cpu-based-tinyrenderer.md

 >&quot;It’s not that I’m so smart, it’s just that I stay with problems longer.&quot;<small><cite title="einstein">Einstein</cite></small>

 ## Graphic Pipeline - An Introduction
-Back in 2016 I found this little tutorial[1](https://github.com/ssloy/tinyrenderer/wiki "TinyRenderer") about the programming of a renderer.
+Back in 2016 I found this little tutorial [(1)](https://github.com/ssloy/tinyrenderer/wiki "TinyRenderer") about the programming of a renderer.
 Due to other projects I could fullfil this one.
 And this is why I'm back on it.

 I love seeing computer creating virtual worlds and therefore I want to now what are the basics of it.